nautobot/nautobot/nautobot/docs/installation/wsgi.md

     If the Nautobot service fails to start, issue the command `journalctl -eu nautobot.service` to check for log messages that may indicate the problem.

-Once you've verified that the WSGI workers are up and running, move on to [HTTP server setup](../http-server).
+Once you've verified that the WSGI service and worker are up and running, move on to [HTTP server setup](../http-server).